-Panther lets you continue to use all of your legacy fonts, as well as new OpenType and other fonts, and manage all of them from a central location-the Font Book application.
+Tiger lets you use all of your fonts and manage them from a central location-the Font Book application.
 While you can install fonts in individual folders, Font Book offers easier installation and management from a central location.

-No matter where you store your fonts, Font Book can see them to install them.
-Font Book can install fonts in locations from which both Classic and Mac OS X applications can access them.
+No matter where you store your fonts, Font Book can see and install them.
+Font Book can install fonts in a location from which both Classic and Mac OS X applications can access them.
 You can also use Font Book to create font sets-called "collections"-for specific tasks or software applications, simplifying font management.
 For Mac OS X, Font Book can activate and deactivate fonts or collections as needed.
 In design and publishing environments, where users frequently need to switch between sets of fonts, Font Book makes it easy to prepare a base font system and then manage specific fonts for each job.